ibm-cloud-docs/hpc-ibm-spectrumlsf/lsf-paygo-model.md

 * **Integration with IBM Cloud HPC solution**

-    * These images are used as the base for automated cluster provisioning, integrating with Terraform, Ansible, and other automation tools.
+    These images are used as the base for automated cluster provisioning, integrating with Terraform, Ansible, and other automation tools.

-## LSF PAYGO feature
+## LSF PAYGo features
 {: #paygo-feature}

-The LSF Pay-As-You-Go (PAYGO) feature enables a flexible pricing model for {{site.data.keyword.spectrum_full_notm}} clusters based on vCPU usage per hour.
+The LSF Pay-As-You-Go (PAYGo) feature enables a flexible pricing model for {{site.data.keyword.spectrum_full_notm}} clusters based on vCPU usage per hour.
 With this solution, users are billed proportionally to the compute resources consumed by eliminating the need for upfront licensing costs.

-### PAYGO Image Design
+### PAYGo Image Design
 {: #paygo-image-design}

-The PAYGO model leverages a custom prebuilt LSF image, which includes all necessary Fix Pack 15 (FP15) software components, RPMs, and configurations required to provision a complete LSF cluster.
+The PAYGo model leverages a custom prebuilt LSF image, which includes all necessary Fix Pack 15 (FP15) software components, RPMs, and configurations required to provision a complete LSF cluster.
 This single image supports all the following cluster node types:

 * Management nodes

 * Static and dynamic worker nodes

 * Login nodes

-The PAYGO image is built, validated, and managed by the automation team, ensuring consistent deployment across the environments.
-During cluster provisioning, all the nodes are incorporated using this PAYGO image version.
+The PAYGo image is built, validated, and managed by the automation team, ensuring consistent deployment across the environments.
+During cluster provisioning, all the nodes are incorporated using this PAYGo image version.

 A backend pricing mechanism is integrated with the provisioning process, calculating costs based on the number of vCPU cores.
 By default, nodes are billed at $15 USD per 1000 vCPUs.
-The billing is automatically managed through the PAYGO pricing plan.
+The billing is automatically managed through the PAYGo pricing plan.

-### PAYGO Configuration Variable
+### PAYGo Configuration Variable
 {: #paygo-config-variable}

 A new configuration variable `lsf_pay_per_use` is introduced as part of this design.

 * **Default value:** true

-    * **Purpose:** Controls whether the cluster uses the PAYGO pricing model or custom image-based provisioning.
+* **Purpose:** Controls whether the cluster uses the PAYGo pricing model or custom image-based provisioning.

-When enabled, all the cluster nodes (management, compute, login, and dynamic) are automatically associated with the PAYGO pricing plan throughout their lifecycle.
+When enabled, all the cluster nodes (management, compute, login, and dynamic) are automatically associated with the PAYGo pricing plan throughout their lifecycle.
 The overall instance cost is computed based on:

 1. The selected instance hardware profile.
-2. The PAYGO image pricing.
+2. The PAYGo image pricing.
 3. The associated volume storage.

-## Use case 1: PAYGO mode enabled (lsf_pay_per_use = true)
+## Use case 1: PAYGo mode enabled (lsf_pay_per_use = true)
 {: #payg-usecase1}

-When the PAYGO feature is enabled (default setting), then:
+When the PAYGo feature is enabled (default setting), then:
-* The automation framework automatically detects the appropriate **pricing plan metrics** and provisions all the cluster nodes under the PAYGO model.
+* The automation framework automatically detects the appropriate **pricing plan metrics** and provisions all the cluster nodes under the PAYGo model.

 * Nodes are deployed using a **prebaked image** that includes all the required LSF and system packages.

 * Customers **cannot use custom images** or add additional software layers when provisioning compute nodes.

-* Dynamic node provisioning is also fully integrated into the PAYGO model through the **LSF Resource Connector**, ensuring that scaling operations use the same billing metrics.
+* Dynamic node provisioning is also fully integrated into the PAYGo model through the **LSF Resource Connector**, ensuring that scaling operations use the same billing metrics.

-In the PAYGO model, any custom image references provided for `management_instance`, `static_compute_instance`, `login_instances`, or `dynamic_compute_instances` are ignored.
+In the PAYGo model, any custom image references provided for `management_instance`, `static_compute_instance`, `login_instances`, or `dynamic_compute_instances` are ignored.
-The only supported PAYGO image is based on **Fix Pack 15 (FP15)**.
+The only supported PAYGo image is based on **Fix Pack 15 (FP15)**.
-**Fix Pack 14 (FP14)** or earlier versions are not supported in the PAYGO model.
+**Fix Pack 14 (FP14)** or earlier versions are not supported in the PAYGo model.
 {: note}

 This design ensures a consistent, reliable, and compliant image baseline across all deployed clusters, simplifying supportability and lifecycle management.

-## Use case 2: PAYGO mode disabled (lsf_pay_per_use = false)
+## Use case 2: PAYGo mode disabled (lsf_pay_per_use = false)
 {: #payg-usecase2}

-When the PAYGO feature is disabled, then:
+When the PAYGo feature is disabled, then:
 * The automation process provisions clusters using the default or user-provided custom images.

 * Users have the flexibility to bring their own images (BYOI) and pre-install additional tools, software, or dependencies tailored to their specific workloads.

 The following image variables are used for provisioning:

 * `management_instance`

 * `static_compute_instance`

 * `login_instances`

 * `dynamic_compute_instances`

-This mode provides greater customization capabilities for users who prefer full control over the cluster image configuration rather than using the standardized PAYGO model.
+This mode provides greater customization capabilities for users who prefer full control over the cluster image configuration rather than using the standardized PAYGo model.